-Uniting Through Faiths creates spaces where people can ask questions of each other in a two-way learning experience.
-To achieve this, we use a variety of methods, including:
+We encourage creating spaces where people can ask questions of each other in a genuine learning experience across many religions.
+To achieve this, we encourage people to use a variety of methods, including:

 - art, poetry and storytelling.

 - working through common issues, such as prejudice

 - organising community forums with diverse representation from local communities

 - working with people from other cultures to help mitigate prejudice

 - connecting congregations to local synagogues, mosques and other places of worship or organising tours of places of worship.